 Data discovery

-The fundamental use case addressed by a catalog system is to find resources of interest via the internet, based on criteria of topic, place, or time, evaluate resources for an intended purpose, and learn how to access those resources.
+The fundamental use case addressed by a distributedsystem is to find resources of interest via the internet, based on criteria of topic, place, or time, evaluate resources for an intended purpose, and learn how to access those resources.
 Detailed metadata describing a resource data schema, describing service or application operation, or providing detailed descriptions of analytical techniques and parameter are outside the scope intended for basic search and discovery metadata.
 Our contention is that this more domain/resource specific type information is better accounted for with linked documents utilizing schema appropriate to those specific resources.
 Some examples include OGC getCapabilities, WSDL, and ISO 19110 feature catalogs.
+Along with a basic search capability, several data discovery components were indentified, targeted for software development of a web portal:

+An NGDS Node application, or node-in-a-box, which assists a data provider in sharing their data using the appropriate NGDS standards and protocols, as well as in describing their data using the system’s metadata standards

+A web-application capable of creating and dereferencing URIs for resources in the system